ErikBits/ta-training/README.md

 ## Working with material ##

+### Mysql server container ###
 Run containers
 ` docker-compose up -d`

 Stop containers
 ` docker ps `
 ` docker stop $containerName`

+### Backend ###
+`cd local-app\express-backend`
+`node express.js`

+### Frontend ###
+`cd local-app\react-frontend`
+`npm start`

+## Making alterations in the webapp ##
+If you do decide to make alterations to the weball you need to rebuild the image.
+This can be done by going to the respective directory and building via
+`docker build -t <image-name>:tag .`
+Then adjust the docker-compose.yml file to reflect the new image.
+Rerun the compose file to reflect the changes.

+As the database is basically the image with no other local files you need to run this as a docker container during development anyhow.
+Run the following command:

+`docker-compose -f docker-compose-dev-mysql-only.yml up`

 # Notes #